FastFinTech/.github/profile/README.md

-Playground for a semi-retired FinTech developer, now a fulltime adventure dad.
+Playground for a semi-retired FinTech developer, and adventure dad.